 CLIENT EXPECTATIONS VS CLIENT BUDGET

-A gross mismatch between a client’s expectations and their budget is one of the primary causes of disappointment, so it’s critical that we’re realistic in what can be achieved.
-Whilst we’re particularly skilled at figuring out how to pull off something seen in a feature or a commercial at an nth of the budget, we’re not miracle-makers sadly…
+A gross mismatch between a client’s expectations and their budget is one of the primary causes of disappointment.
+When it comes to initial creative development, it’s critical that we’re realistic about what can be achieved.
+Whilst we’re particularly skilled at figuring out how to pull off something seen in a feature or a commercial at a tenth of the budget, we’re not miracle-makers, sadly!

-- Clients will often want to ask, “how much does a film cost”?
-This is one of the world’s most open-ended questions…
+- Clients often want to ask, “how much does a film cost”?
+Unfortunately, this is one of the world’s most open-ended questions!

-- It’s understandable that one doesn’t want to give away one’s budget when negotiating costs with a supplier, but some indication allows us to come up with ideas and production values that are realistic.
+- Understandably, one doesn’t want to give away one’s budget when negotiating costs with a supplier.
+Still, some indication allows us to come up with ideas and production values that are realistic.

-- Production companies frequently over-promise in order to win a job only to under-deliver thereafter.
+- London-based production companies frequently over-promise in order to win a job, only to under-deliver after that.